 We support open and transparent dialogue with legislators and senior policy-makers as a means of ensuring good corporate citizenship and sensible regulatory outcomes.

-As the largest Papua New Guinean company, with expertise and operations in several regions, we seek to engage with governments, parliamentarians, industry groups and others with the ability to shape policies that impact our business and stakeholders.
+With expertise and operations in PNG and Alaska, we seek to engage with governments, industry groups and others with the ability to shape policies that impact our business and stakeholders.
 We provide these policy-makers with information and advice in areas of interest and relevance so we can promote informed decision-making.

 Policy-makers wishing to obtain an industry-specific perspective or insights into broader socio-economic issues often seek our opinions.
 As a socially responsible operator, we contribute with integrity and engage in an accurate, factual, transparent and meaningful way.
 We restrict such engagements to issues where we have a legitimate business interest i.e. when a proposed action may directly affect our operations.

-We are politically neutral and don’t make financial contributions to any government official, political party, political party official, election committee or political candidate.
+We are politically neutral and do not make financial contributions to any government official, political party, political party official, election committee or political candidate.
 We prohibit payment of bribes, kickbacks, inducements or illegal payments of any kind that might influence a government official to obtain a business advantage for us.